JATOS/JATOS-Blog/_posts/2017-03-03-Database_Recovery.md

 	...
 15 more
 ```

 The _jatos.mv.db_ file itself seems to be corrupted.
-Nothing I can do there (as far as I know).
+Nothing I can do here (as far as I know).

 Some advice in the end.
 The cause for the database corruption here was likely a file access from the OS while JATOS was running. **So, please**
 * **do not copy the JATOS database files while JATOS is still running.**